HB9HIL/wavelog_docs/docs/developer/api-v2/lookup.md

 Grids from `VUCC_GRIDS` fields are included.
 All values are uppercased and truncated to the first four characters, so the list contains each worked field exactly once.

+## Clubstation tokens

+A lookup answers "have I worked this before" out of the logbook, so it follows the same boundary the [QSO](qso.md) resource does.
+For a [clubstation](clubstation.md) token below officer level only the acting member's own QSOs are considered:

+- `?callsign=` reports `workedBefore: false` (and `call_worked: false` with `detail=full`) when the only match belongs to another operator, and returns no name, QTH or locator from it.
+- `?grid=` and `?grid=all` ignore other operators' QSOs.

+An officer sees the whole club logbook.
+DXCC data is derived from the callsign itself and is never restricted.